StreetSupport/mhp/site/content/action-groups/strategy-scrutiny.md

   subHeading: "Monitoring the impact and outcomes of the Manchester Homelessness
     and Rough Sleeping Strategy "
   body: >-
-    **The Strategy Scrutiny Action Group leads the creation of Manchester’s city-wide, co-produced homelessness strategy.**
+    **The Strategy and Scrutiny Action Group leads the creation of Manchester’s city-wide, co-produced homelessness strategy.**